joeylevy/gallery-by-supsystic/readme.txt

 Whether you are showcasing images, video or HTML, this photo gallery will render them beautifully on any platform and any browser size.
 Variety of responsive image gallery effects and photo gallery slideshows to better manage and display your photos, screenshots, videos and other forms of image gallery on your site.
 Some incorporate transition effects, fade-in, fade-out and other effects, as well as thumbnail views of the gallery for faster access, flexibility and ease-of-use to view your site in full all-out browser mode and small-sized smartphone screens.

-To make it easier for you to find the right pick for your websites needs, we have put together a presets photo gallery templates you can choose them when create new gallery and later customize design.
+To make it easier for you to find the right gallery pick for your websites needs, we have put together a presets photo gallery templates you can choose them when create new gallery and later customize design.

 = Translations Photo Gallery by Supsystic in Your Language =